-Heathcote School has changed.
-It is still a uniquely welcoming and inclusive community, but now also one where exemplary behaviour and academic achievement are key expectations.
-Every pupils is encouraged and challenged to achieve his or her full academic and personal potential, regardless of their starting point.
-Leaders at all levels are absolutely focused to ensuring continuous improvement and ensuring we provide the best education whatever it takes.
-We always expect the highest standards from our pupils and support and motivate them to become life-long learners.
-Our aim is to provide memorable, exciting and effective learning opportunities through our revised, broad and exciting curriculum and through clubs, enrichment and trips, and arguably the best PE in the borough for both boys and girls.
-We continue to be committed to ensuring pupils affected by the pandemic will not miss out on enriching opportunities and are committed to tracking pupil experiences to ensure equity of opportunity.
+Heathcote School is a uniquely welcoming and inclusive community, but now also one where exemplary behaviour and academic achievement are key expectations.
+Every pupil is encouraged and challenged to achieve their full academic and personal potential, regardless of their starting point.
+Leaders at all levels are absolutely focused to ensuring continuous improvement and ensuring we provide the best education, whatever it takes.
+We always expect the highest standards from our pupils and support and motivate them to become lifelong learners.
+Our priority is school improvement and making sure that your child receives the best education both in the classroom and outside, ensuring nobody is left behind socially or academically and that we develop well rounded individuals who are challenged and stretched whatever their starting point and who succeed in realising their ambitions.